gordonguthrie/voluntaryunionwebsite/docs/index.md

 The fact that an Act of Union, even one of Voluntary Union, has been drafted by an SNP militant probably seems even more eccentric - but it is [rooted in commonsense](how_does_an_SNP_member_end_up_writing_an_Act_of_Union).
 The SNP as a party of government, and an aspiring leader of a political process leading to independence has to talk to and for all the voters of Scotland.

 The best framework to consider Gordon Brown's constitutional proposals is by [comparison with Donald Dewar's approach to devolution](dewar_vs_brown.html).
+His proposals are at best [delaying tactics](./popular_sovereignty.html) until Labour can squeeze into power in Holyrood.

 This is part of a wider project to encourage Scottish civil and political society to write draft [Members](https://www.parliament.scot/about/how-parliament-works/parliament-rules-and-guidance/standing-orders/chapter-9-public-bill-procedures#topOfNav) and [Private](https://www.parliament.scot/about/how-parliament-works/parliament-rules-and-guidance/standing-orders/chapter-9a-private-bill-procedures#topOfNav) Bills with a view to getting them introduced in the Scottish Parliament.
 To that end I am seek collaborators to work on a Draft Bill of the Scottish Parliament to provide autonomy for the Gàidhealtachd based on the [Åland Islands Autonomy Statue](./resources/FI_SE_930101_Act_on_the_Autonomy_of_Aland.pdf).
 Are you [interested in helping?](./Scotland_is_a_voluntary_union.html)